3SConsult/PT3S/sphinx_docs/_build/html/_sources/developers.rst.txt

 .. note::

    If you are working with a Spyder Console or in a similar environment, remember to place a '!' before each command.
 This tells the environment to run the command as a shell command, not as a Python command.
+For instance, write ``!git clone`` instead of ``git clone``.

 Setting Up Git on Your Computer
 -------------------------------